- Vol 1: General - Topics Chapters Overview

-This information should be documented in the environmental impact report prepared for the Regional Transportation Plan (RTP) and serve as a building block in subsequent decision making.
+This information should be documented in the Environmental Impact Report (EIR) prepared for the Regional Transportation Plan (RTP) and serve as a building block in subsequent decision making.

 An RTP requires the preparation of a CEQA environmental document, normally a program or master EIR.
 Caltrans encourages the Metropolitan Planning Organizations/ Regional Transportation Planning Agencies (MPO/RTPA) to include the following information, as appropriate, in the environmental document for the plan:

-Project Study Reports (and equivalents) should contain an “inventory of environmental resources, identification of potential environmental issues and anticipating environmental processing type.
-Potential mitigation requirements and associated costs would also be identified.”
+Project Study Reports (and equivalents) should contain an inventory of environmental resources, identification of potential environmental issues, and anticipated environmental determination or document type.
+Potential mitigation requirements and associated costs are also identified.

-For projects off the SHS (Local Assistance projects), complete the Preliminary Environmental Study (PES) form.
+For Local Assistance projects, complete the Preliminary Environmental Study (PES) form.

 For projects on the SHS, the following information concerning noise is to be documented in the Preliminary Environmental Analysis Report and included in the PID:

-The information contained in the Noise Study Report and NADR should be presented in the draft environmental document.
-Include the proposed configuration of any noise abatement measures along with the assessment of any impacts under the NEPA process and under the CEQA process.
+The information contained in the NSR and NADR must be presented in the draft environmental document.
+Include the proposed configuration of any noise abatement measures considered.

 In addition to the information provided in the draft environmental document, also provide the following information in the final environmental document: